 JRB Target Date Fund Options

-The JRB’s Target Date Fund (TDF) options are a popular choice for many participants.
-TDFs offer a simple solution for those with:
+Target Date Fund (TDFs) are a popular choice for many participants.
+The JRBs Fidelity Freedom Commingled Pool investment options offer a simple solution for those with:

 • A long-term perspective,